Compassionate And Creative Colorado Child Custody Attorneys

-In Colorado, child custody is called “the allocation of parental responsibilities” and includes two elements: decision-making for your child, and parenting time with each parent.
-When deciding how decision-making should be allocated between parents, and a visitation schedule, the overarching standard is: what is in the best interests of the child?
+In Colorado, child custody is called “the allocation of parental responsibilities” and includes two elements: decision-making for your child and parenting time with each parent.
+When deciding how decision-making should be allocated between parents and what a visitation schedule would look like, the overarching standard is: what is in the best interests of the child?

-The best interests of the child is defined by a number of different considerations, to include the history of care each parent has provided, the child’s relationship with each parent and other family members, the parents’ ability to encourage the love and sharing of affection between the child and the other parent, among other factors.
+The best interests of the child are defined by a number of different considerations, including the history of care each parent has provided, the child’s relationship with each parent and other family members, and each parent’s ability to encourage the love and sharing of affection between the child and the other parent, among other factors.
 A list of factors may be found in Colorado Revised Statutes 14-10-124.

 When a parent believes that a very limited visitation schedule is required, such as supervised visitation only, or limited hours with no overnights, the standard changes from a showing of the child’s best interests, to a showing that the child would be endangered in the other parent’s care without the proposed limitations.
 Child custody attorneys are especially important in these scenarios if you believe your child is endangered or if allegations of endangerment have been lodged against you.

 What Will Happen In Your Case?